aegislash525/aegibot/README.md

-# rather-bot
+# aegibot

-A bot for your discord guilds!
+Bot for your discord server!
-You can configure it through config.json which is auto-generated config-file
+You can configure it in config.json file which is auto-generated.

 # Command /clear [num]

 Removes [num] messages.

 # Commands: React to get a role

 /set-message-reactions [:reaction:] [@role] [message id] - to set a reaction for a specific role

 /remove-message-reactions [:reaction:] [message id] - to remove a reaction for a specific role